 References and DBS checks

 Yes, you will need to provide us with the details of two people that we may contact as referees, to comment on your suitability for volunteering.
-They can be colleagues, tutors, or people of a professional standing in the community, but not friends or family members.
+They can be colleagues, tutors, or people who know you in a professional capacity, but not friends or family members.

 For some roles we may ask volunteers to do a DBS check (previously called CRB checks).
 If your role requires a DBS check, we will ask you to disclose any spent and unspent conviction, cautions, reprimands or final warnings when we receive your application, except those which are “protected” as defined by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (as amended in 2013).